Israel Story

 Israel Story or Sipur Israeli is an Israeli radio show and podcast.
 Israel Story produces episodes in both English and Hebrew.
 The Hebrew show, which began production in 2013, is broadcast on Galei Tzahal, Israel's national Army Radio station.
 The English version, which began production in 2014, is distributed by Public Radio Exchange (PRX) as a bi-weekly podcast.
-Israel Story partnered with Tablet magazine to distribute its first season of English episodes.
+Israel Story partnered with Tablet magazine to distribute its first six seasons of English episodes and then partnered with The Times of Israel.

 Concept

 Hosted by Mishy Harman, Israel Story airs long-form nonfiction content about the people of Israel.
 The show was originally inspired by This American Life, and episodes are structured similarly—each has a theme and several stories that connect to that theme.

 History

 During a 20,000-kilometer (12,400 mile) road trip across the United States, host Mishy Harman was introduced to the popular radio show, This American Life hosted by Ira Glass.
 Harman soon became addicted to the show's compelling human-interest stories.
-When Harman returned home to Jerusalem after the road trip, he convinced three childhood friends to join him in creating an Israeli podcast based on This American Life’s style of storytelling.
+When Harman returned home to Jerusalem after the road trip, he convinced three childhood friends to join him in creating an Israeli podcast based on This American Life's style of storytelling.

 On 19 July 2013, the Israel Story team released its first episode.
 Initially, they hoped to just make a few shows for friends and family to enjoy.
 They then made a show about House of Pancakes, a famous 24-hour pancake restaurant in Israel, which went viral and they reached a critical mass of listeners.
 The show caught the ear of Army Radio station head Yaron Deckel, who decided to give them a regular, Friday afternoon broadcast slot.
 Each of the first season's eleven episodes reached an audience of hundreds of thousands of Israelis.
 In 2014, Israel Story expanded into English, releasing its first English episode, "Faking It" on 18 August 2014 in partnership with Tablet magazine.
+In December 2022, The Times of Israel announced its partnership with Israel Story for the upcoming seventh season.